 Why do healthcare providers outsource medical billing?

-Healthcare providers outsource not only medical billing but also medical transcribing and non-core services to cut overhead costs and to save resources.
+Healthcare providers outsource not only medical billing but also medical transcribing, denial management, and non-core services to cut overhead costs and save resources.

 By outsourcing, providers such as doctors, nurses, and hospital administrators can focus on treating their patients.
 Outsourcing non-core services lets them work without worrying about the burden of clerical tasks later on.

-That said, outsourcing isn’t a one-stop solution for the problems inside an organization.
-It’s merely a business model to adapt, so is the necessary research before deciding.
+That said, outsourcing from a medical billing company isn’t a one-stop solution for the problems inside an organization.
+It’s merely a business model to adapt, and so is the necessary research before deciding.